msx-dev/msx-dev/README.md

 ### Hi there 👋

-I'm MSX-Dev, I'm a developer with interests in web technologies and also data science.
+I'm MSX-Dev, I'm a developer with interest in Web Technologies and also Data Science.

-Skills that I am currently comfortably working with:
+Skills that I am currently comfortable working with:

 :computer:  HTML, CSS, JS, Python

 :factory:  Node.JS, Express.JS, React.JS, Bootstrap

 :floppy_disk:  MongoDB (Mongoose)

+Skills that I am willing to learn in order to work on new interesting projects:

+:muscle:  Anything

 Things I will be learning in the future:

 :iphone:  Mobile development (React Native)

 Currently looking for:

 :handshake: Fun and interesting projects to collab on and learn new things.

 <!--